InsultingPros/AcediaCore/docs/events.md

 trackedSlot = none;
 ```

-Here we record *life version* because it is `signal` and not us that is
+Here we record *life version* because it is `signal`, and not us, that is
 responsible for the deallocation of `slot`s.
 If we don't check life versions, we might use `slot` reallocated for a different
 purpose.